-To develop genuine self-esteem begins when you understand what makes up genuine esteem.
-Below are the seven components as well as the seven steps to begin generating true esteem.
+Developing solid self-esteem is critical to your overall wellbeing and personal success.
+Below are the seven components as well as the seven steps to begin develop solid genuine esteem.

 The first component is the love that you earn from yourself.
 That's self-created love, self-generated love.
 Self-esteem is always self-generated.
 That's why when people say, "Oh, you're down in the dumps, you have no self-esteem.
 Just go out and do something fun.
 Just go out and buy a new outfit."
-They think that can help you build esteem, but it doesn't, it might lift your mood.
+They think that can help you build self-esteem, but it doesn't, it might lift your mood momentarily.
 But it doesn't develop self-esteem.

 The second component is your personal appraisal and evaluation of Self.
 Specifically, it's a personal value that you generate from the way you live your life every day.
 When you get up and go through your routine, you develop self-esteem by the way you function in life.
 The manner in which you do anything determines your self-esteem.
 I'll talk about how to function in a way that will help you build greater self-esteem later in this class.